New York State Grant - Tuition Assistance Program (TAP)

 New York State TAP eligibility is currently based on the family's New York State taxable income and information submitted on the FAFSA and the New York State Express Tap Application (ETA).
 You will automatically be sent an ETA if you are a New York State Resident, and listed at least one New York State school on your FAFSA.

-New York State Aid for Part Time Study (A.P.T.S)
+New York State Aid for Part-Time Study (A.P.T.S)

 Students should apply at least one month prior to the start of classes for APTS.
-The application can be found in the Forms & Worksheets section.
+The application can be found in the Forms and Worksheets section.
 Students must submit this application as well as their NYS taxes to Student Financial Services.
 No funds will be awarded later than 30 days after the last day of drop/add registration.

 Other State Grants

 There are some states which allow students to carry state aid with them to colleges outside of their home state.
-These include: Vermont, Rhode Island, Maryland, and the District of Columbia.
+These include Vermont, Rhode Island, Maryland, and the District of Columbia.
 If applicable, check with your guidance counselor to determine how to file.